Food Safety & Security

 On this page, read about food safety (making sure our food is safe to eat), and food security (working toward a food supply that is stable and sustainable) in British Columbia.

 Food safety – making sure our food is safe to eat – is important to all of us.
 One in eight British Columbians get a foodborne illness (“food poisoning”) every year.

 People may not realize they have a foodborne illness because they can get sick hours or even several days after eating contaminated food.

 Most people are sick for a few days and then get better.
 However, food-borne illness can be life threatening for especially vulnerable people, such as children, pregnant women, the elderly and individuals with weak immune systems.

-The Ministry of Health shares the responsibility for food safety in B.C. with the Ministry of Agriculture, BC Centre for Disease Control (BCCDC), health authorities and Canadian Food Inspection Agency.
+The Ministry of Health shares the responsibility for food safety in B.C. with the Ministry of Agriculture, Food and Fisheries, BC Centre for Disease Control (BCCDC), health authorities and Canadian Food Inspection Agency.

 Learn more about food safety in B.C.: